ibrahidm/gql-logger/README.md

 	...
 ] - 7ms
 ```
+The major disadvantage of list mode is that other logs to the console will not be sandwiched between the start and end logs corresponding to thier caller.
 ## Usage
 Here is an example of where / how these methods are intended to be called from within a GraphQL resolver: